AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 legacypath: /content/docs/en/aem/6-0/administer/integration/dynamic-media/config-dynamic
 ---

-# Configuring Dynamic Media - Hybrid mode{#configuring-dynamic-media-hybrid-mode}
+# Configuring Dynamic Media - Hybrid mode {#configuring-dynamic-media-hybrid-mode}

 Dynamic Media &ndash; Hybrid needs to be enabled and configured for use.
 Depending on your use case, Dynamic Media has several [supported configurations](#supported-dynamic-media-configurations).